givemepower8/Phaser3Practices/docs/COC.md

 <https://www.youtube.com/watch?v=ukKuTDAApMw>

+The execution of plan is like above but replaced 2 rage and 1 jump spell with 6 or more bat spells.
+1 poison spell is recommended for taking down the CC troop.

+Try to destroy as much wizard towers as possible.
+Usually one or two Pekka and queen will survive and use bats to clean up.

-#### TH12 Electro dragon
+#### TH12 Air strategy - Electro dragon

 There are lots of ground defensing systems, but for air, there are not that much.
 If your opponent has not upgraded the air defences or didn't put the air defences in a good place, for example, can be easily accessed by balloon or bat spell, it's a perfect target for air strategies, mainly electro dragons, drag bat, lava loonion and so on.

 To attack a higher level TH12 with very high ground DpS dealing defences and very high level walls, miner or bowler often cannot get the town hall if heavy defence is around.
 If you are aiming at 3 stars just want to 2 star your enemy clan's top war rank players, electro dragon is a solid strategy.
-Focus on taking down the town hall and get a 50% more destruction rate with electro dragons is not that hard and easier than other ground attacking strategies. strategies.
+Focus on taking down the town hall and get a 50% more destruction rate with electro dragons is not that hard and easier than other ground attacking strategies.

 If the war base is a distributed design with trash buildings spread out all over the map, it's not a good idea to use electro dragon as the electro dragon will try to attack every building in its range, often it will leave from the core and moves towards outside, unless you use some troops to funnel timely or in advance.

 If lots of trash buildings are outside the wall and the defence buildings are condensed in the center, it's a good target as funneling can be properly done by king and one electro dragon.
-King can clear on side, and one electro dragon can clear the other.
+King can clear one side, and one electro dragon can clear the other.
 Once both sides are cleared a bit so no trashing building will distract the electro dragons, the rest air troops can move forward faster towards the center with rage or haste spell and destroy the center very fast.

 Electro dragon strategy is quite easy: